Sparksville, Kentucky

 Sparksville is an unincorporated community in Adair County, Kentucky, United States.
 Its elevation is 1102 feet (336 m).
+The community is on Kentucky Route 61 at the east–west concurrency of KY 768.

+History

 Its post office, which is no longer in operation, was named for Charles Weed Sparks, who is said to have established it on August 11, 1884; Sparks was later to establish and give his middle name to the nearby hamlet of Weed.